debinqiu/Coursera_DataAnalysisTools/Week_2_ChisqTest.md

 >>> plt.xlabel('Smoke')
 >>> plt.ylabel('Proportion Exercise')
 ```
-Even though the chi-square test is not significant, we still perform post hoc test just for exercise.
+Even though the chi-square test is not significant, we still perform post hoc comparison just for exercise.
 We first define a function to run the chi-square test for each comparison of smoking, such as "Never" vs "Occas".
 The Bonferrnoi adjustment p-value is 0.05/6 = 0.0083.
 In other words, the difference of comparison like "Never" vs "Occas" is significant if the p-value is smaller than 0.0083.
 ```python
 def comp(smk_level_cmp):
     ctab = pd.crosstab(survey['Exercise'].map(recode_exer),survey['Smoke'].map(smk_level_cmp))